MSCA-LIKE/OpenScienceTrainingCourse/01_seminar1/readme.md

 | 1 | 1 | Andy Clifton |

 ## Format
-A 55-minute online discussion based around [this PDF](beamer/main.pdf), covering:
+A 55-minute online discussion based around [this presentation](beamer/main.pdf), covering:
 - Introductions
 - What is open science?
 - What COVID-19 told us about open science
-- Next steps
+- Next steps.

+See the [notes from the seminar](/notes/readme.md) for more information.

 ## Learning